LavelleVerkarth/ft_printf/README.md

 ## Build

-- To compile and generate a static C library named libft.a mandatory part
+- To compile and generate a static C library named libftprintf.a mandatory part
 > - make
 - To remove obj:
 > - make clean